AK-Homberger/Satellite-Dish-Positioner/README.md

 ![SatPositioner](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/IMG_1403.jpg)

-The purpose of this device is to support me on the boat with the positioning of the satllite dish from the cabin.
-But it is als usable for campers and mobile homes.
+The purpose of this device is to support me on the boat with the positioning of the satellite dish from the cabin.
+But it is also usable for campers and mobile homes.

 The rotor is a standard Diseqc dish motor for less than 50 Euro.
 But for this project we use the motor upside down to move the dish in horizontal ballance.